strwb3rri/Hi-there/README.md

 editing ; Editing a character or making one.

 DNI!! ; *Don't* Interact with me at the moment please.
 That involves no touching, talking with me, or booping.

+DNIUF / DNIUCF ; Do not Interact unless you are a friend or close friend of mine.

+WIP ; Something that's a work in progress.

+DNC ; Do Not.
+Copy my pony skins.

+FANDOM DNI ; I don't want a specific fandom to interact with me.

+DNTUF / DNIUCF ; Do not touch me unless you are a friend or close friend of mine.

+RPDNI ; I don't want be asked to rp or rp.
+(I don't do it anyway so this might just be useless to put here.)

 ────୨ৎ────